SeverinBang/blotIt3/Readme.md

 # blotIt3 - a framework for alignment of biological replicate data

+## IMPORTANT: this package is abandond, and will be deleted soon.
+Current developement happenes in https://github.com/JetiLab/blotIt

 The present package is a rewritten version of [blotIt2](https://github.com/dkaschek/blotIt2) by Daniel Kaschek.
 The aim of this toolbox is to scale biological replicate data to a common scale, making the quantitative data of different gels comparable.

 Please note that blotIt3 and blotIt2 *can* be used in parallel.
 All functions have different names, so they can not only be installed but also loaded and used simultaneously (great for double checking).